Hemodialysis Fistula Maturation (HFM)

 Does it have dialysis patients: No

-The study enrolls patients nearing or with end-stage renal disease who are undergoing AVF creation for hemodialysis.
-Data will be collected pre-operatively, peri-operatively, and post-operatively.
-Medical history, demographics, and physical examination information will be collected prior to surgery at baseline.
-Participants will undergo preoperative ultrasound arterial and venous mapping, flow-mediated and nitroglycerin-mediated brachial artery dilation, arterial pulse wave velocity, and venous distensibility; additionally, ultrasounds will be administered at 1 day, 2 weeks, 6 weeks, and prior to fistula intervention and initial cannulation.
-Information will be collected peri-operatively on surgical personnel, surgical procedures, and clinical observations.
-Outcome data on AVF usability and other dialysis-related data will be collected post-operatively.
-In addition to these measurements, tissue and blood specimens will be collected for analyses of histology, morphometry, immunohistochemistry, and gene expression.
-The primary outcome measure is unassisted clinical maturation, defined as successful use of the fistula for dialysis for 4 weeks without maturation-enhancing procedures (interventions).
-Secondary outcome measures include assisted clinical maturation, ultrasound-based anatomical maturation, fistula procedures, fistula abandonment, and central venous catheter use.
-Clinical, anatomical, biological, and process-of-care factors will be correlated with the characterization of subsequent AVF function.
-Participants are followed until AVF abandonment or administrative end of the study.
+The study enrolled patients nearing or with end-stage renal disease who are undergoing AVF creation for hemodialysis.
+Data were collected pre-operatively, peri-operatively, and post-operatively.
+Medical history, demographics, and physical examination information were collected prior to surgery at baseline.
+Participants undergone preoperative ultrasound arterial and venous mapping, flow-mediated and nitroglycerin-mediated brachial artery dilation, arterial pulse wave velocity, and venous distensibility; additionally, ultrasounds will be administered at 1 day, 2 weeks, 6 weeks, and prior to fistula intervention and initial cannulation.
+Information were collected peri-operatively on surgical personnel, surgical procedures, and clinical observations.
+Outcome data on AVF usability and other dialysis-related data were collected post-operatively.
+In addition to these measurements, tissue and blood specimens were collected for analyses of histology, morphometry, immunohistochemistry, and gene expression.

 The primary objective of the study is to identify predictors and underlying mechanisms of AVF clinical maturation by examining the relationship between AVF usability and vascular anatomy, vascular biology, clinical patient-specific attributes, and processes of healthcare.